tararauzumaki/Cherry-blossom/README.md

 # Cherry Blossom: Will You Be My Valentine? 🫰

-This project is designed to be an interactive webpage to ask her to be thy Valentine.
+This project is designed to be an interactive webpage to ask Kuttush (her/him) to be your Valentine.

 ---